SOAR Analysis Template for Strategic Planning

 Opportunities

-The Opportunities quadrant highlights the conditions that your organization can use to improve the odds of success.
+The Opportunities quadrant highlights the conditions that the organization can improve upon to increase the odds of success.

 Some questions that can help you to fill out this quadrant include: